MurhafSousli/ngx-teximate/README.md

   type = 'letter';

-  // Apply another effect using component reference
+  // another way to apply an effect using component reference

   @ViewChild(TeximateComponent) teximate: TeximateComponent;